tomhallam/tomhallam.co.uk/src/content/service/ci-cd-devops.md

 Utilising these approaches properly can improve the quality of your software and allow your teams to become more engaged and productive.

-I am well versed in these practices and can help your team move towards them.
+I can help by evaluating your current approach to delivering software to end users, and providing advice and concrete solutions to improve this process, no matter what size or shape your organisation is.